 FORCE is dedicated to improving the lives of individuals and families affected by hereditary breast and ovarian cancer.
 We believe no one should have to face hereditary breast and ovarian cancer alone.

 Barbara discovered her BRCA1 mutation in 2003 after her mother had been battling breast cancer for over 12 years.
 Barbara's volunteer work with FORCE began the following year and continued to expand.
 Under her leadership, the volunteer operations of the organization grew to 75 groups nationwide.
-In 2012 Barbara assumed the full time role of Chief Executive Officer, leading a growing staff as it carries out the strategic plans and policies of FORCE.
+In 2012 Barbara assumed the full-time role of Chief Executive Officer, leading a growing staff as they carry out the strategic plans and policies of FORCE.
 A former Microsoft Corporation executive, Barbara brings more than 25 years of business experience to FORCE's operations.

 Barbara and her husband Alan reside in Bayville, NJ.

 Dr. Sue Friedman was practicing small animal medicine in south Florida in 1996 when she was diagnosed "out of the blue" at age 33 with breast cancer.
 At the time, she was unaware of familial risk factors for hereditary cancer.
 Reading an article about hereditary breast cancer after completing her treatment, Sue realized that she had several indications for a mutation.
 She pursued genetic counseling and, in 1997, tested positive for a BRCA2 mutation.